 For around \$800 or more, you can buy a dedicated wall-mounted charging station.
 They are safer and more robust compared to regular wall sockets, and charge your car faster.
+WorkSafe guidelines indicate standards you should look for in a product.

-Fancier units able to take payment from users, draw much higher current, be controlled by your smartphone26, or return electricity from your car back into your home or to the power grid.
+Fancier units able to take payment from users, draw much higher current, be controlled by your smartphone25, or return electricity from your car back into your home or to the power grid.